๐Ÿ’พEmbedded Systems Design

 Logic Analyzers

-• Captures digital signals across multiple channels simultaneously—essential for debugging buses like SPI, I2C, and parallel interfaces
+• Captures digital signals across many channels simultaneously, which is essential for debugging buses like SPI, I2C, UART, and parallel interfaces

-• Trigger on complex conditions like specific data patterns or signal sequences to catch intermittent bugs that simple observation misses
+• Complex triggering lets you trigger on specific data patterns or signal sequences to catch intermittent bugs that simple observation misses

 Oscilloscopes

-• Visualizes analog signal characteristics—voltage levels, rise times, ringing, and noise that logic analyzers ignore
+• Visualizes analog signal characteristics like voltage levels, rise/fall times, ringing, and noise that logic analyzers completely ignore

-• Signal integrity analysis reveals hardware problems like impedance mismatches, ground bounce, and power supply droop
+• Signal integrity analysis reveals hardware problems such as impedance mismatches, ground bounce, and power supply droop

-• Mixed-signal scopes combine analog and digital channels, correlating software events with electrical behavior
+• Mixed-signal oscilloscopes (MSOs) combine analog and digital channels on the same timebase, letting you correlate software events with electrical behavior

-Compare: Logic Analyzers vs. Oscilloscopes—logic analyzers show what digital data was transmitted; oscilloscopes show how the signal actually looked.
+Compare: Logic Analyzers vs. Oscilloscopes: logic analyzers show what digital data was transmitted; oscilloscopes show how the signal actually looked.
 Use a logic analyzer for protocol debugging, an oscilloscope for signal integrity.
-Many embedded bugs that look like software problems are actually marginal signals that a scope would reveal.
+Many embedded bugs that look like software problems are actually marginal signals (a clock edge that's too slow, a voltage that barely crosses the logic threshold) that only a scope would reveal.

 Software-Based Debugging